-NUMBER ACTION GOAL AGENCY COST / FUNDING W01.5 Monitor housing and shelter for low-income residents experiencing homelessness.
-A Well- Organized Downtown for All Staff time, Potential City, DSP for consultant support Note: RES 2021-54, on 7/12/2021 City Council Current Agenda, may afthis section.
-W02.1 Use the existing Downtown Spokane Community Investment Group (DCIG) Community Development Corporation, or a Public Development Authority to develop structured parking and manage existing facilities.
-A Well- Organized Downtown for All DSP \$\$\$ W02.2 Work with the property owners to proactively address the future of the Parkade building and site.
-A Well- Organized Downtown for All DSP Staff time W02.3 Develop and maintain parking revenue scenarios for on-street parking to effectively implement parking demand management and new technologies in the Paid Parking Zone.
-A Well- Organized Downtown for All City Staff time W02.4 Leverage City investments in parking technology to facilitate a dynamic and flexible off- street shared parking program.
-A Well- Organized Downtown for All City, DSP Staff Time, \$\$ W03.1 Develop a Downtown specific promotions and marketing campaign led by DSP, in partnership with other organizations that have a presence Downtown.
+NUMBER ACTION GOAL AGENCY COST / FUNDING W01.5 Monitor housing and shelter for low-income residents and residents experiencing homelessness.
+A Well- Organized Downtown for All City, DSP Staff Time, Potential for Consultant Support W02.1 Use the existing Downtown Spokane Community Investment Group (DCIG) Community Development Corporation, or a Public Development Authority to develop structured parking and manage existing facilities.
+G) A Well- \$\$\$ W02.2 Work with the property owners to proactively address the future of the Parkade building and site.
+A Well- Organized Downtown for All DSP Staff Time W02.3 Develop and maintain parking revenue scenarios for on-street parking to effectively implement parking demand management and upgrades to the best available new technologies in the Paid Parking Zone.
+A Well- Organized Downtown for All City Staff Time W02.4 Leverage City investments in parking technology to facilitate a dynamic and flexible off- street shared parking program.
+A Well- Organized Downtown for All City, DSP Staff Time, \$\$ WO3.1 Develop a Downtown specific promotions and marketing campaign led by DSP, in partnership with other organizations that have a presence Downtown.
 A Well- Organized Downtown for All DSP \$ to \$\$\$ W03.2 Enhance funding for Downtown programming, wayfinding and promotions through partnerships.
-A Well- Organized Downtown for All DSP \$\$ W03.3 (Priority) Connect sponsors with organizations that host events Downtown.
+A Well- Organized Downtown for All DSP \$\$ WO3.3 (Priority) Connect sponsors with organizations that host events Downtown.
 A Well- Organized Downtown for All DSP Staff Time